RasmusEdgar/dintwm/README.md

 ## Running dintwm from CLI

-Again Dintwm will ignore the workbench window and backdropped windows.
+Again Dintwm will ignore the workbench window, backdropped windows and gimmezerozero windows.

 Open some windows.